 How Is Myofascial Pain Diagnosed?

 Not all physicians or clinicians are well trained in diagnosing trigger points.
-As a matter of fact, some do not even know what trigger points are even though it omnipresent in medical literature.
+As a matter of fact, some do not even know what trigger points are, even though it is omnipresent in medical literature.

 Dr. Morovati has dedicated the last 28 years of his practice to the study of and understanding of how to diagnose and treat Myofascial pain effectively and efficiently.